swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 ### Utilize distributed method metadata for auditing

-Given the information in distributed metadata, we could provide a command line application, or rather extend `swift-inspect` to be able to inspect a binary or runninb application for the distributed entry points to the application.
+Given the information in distributed metadata, we could provide a command line application, or rather extend `swift-inspect` to be able to inspect a binary or running application for the distributed entry points to the application.

 This is useful as it allows auditors to quickly scan for all potential distributed entry points into an application, making auditing easier and more reliable than source scanning as it can be performed on the final artifact of a build.